 Huawei Technologies Co.
-Ltd. is one of the largest electronics and telecommunications equipment manufacturers in the world.
-Huawei was the largest telecom equipment maker with a 31% share of the global market in 2020.
+Ltd. is one of the world’s largest electronics and telecommunications equipment manufacturers.
+Huawei was the largest telecom equipment maker with a 31% global market share.

 Huawei’s market share is double its biggest competitors, Nokia and Ericsson.
 Dell Oro estimates those European firms each have a 15% share of the global telecom equipment market.

 Huawei has grown rapidly over the past decade, and it does offer shares with dividends.
-Huawei has 121,269 stockholders who receive regular annual dividends of up to 13.2 percent.
-Huawei’s stock is 99 percent owned by its employees, and the remaining 1 percent is owned by the founder Ren Zhengfe.
+Huawei has 142,315 stockholders who receive regular annual dividends.
+Huawei’s stock is 99 percent owned by its employees, and the founder, Ren Zhengfe, owns the remaining 1 percent.

-Huawei uses the allocation of its stock to motivate employees and reward them for good performance.
+Huawei uses its stock allocation to motivate employees and reward them for good performance.

 How to buy Huawei Stock